Eddicpp/BlueprintCV/README.md

 ## Limitations & Next Steps

-M2 occasionally confuses `radius`/`perpendicularity` with the letters "R"/"T" in noisy scans — an OCR filter helps but doesn't fully solve it.
+M2/M3 occasionally confuse `radius`/`perpendicularity` with the letters "R"/"T" in noisy scans — an OCR filter helps but doesn't fully solve it.
 Real labeled data is still limited for some symbol classes, so performance there leans on synthetic data quality.

 Next: more real-world data, a lighter model for edge deployment, and a simple web demo (Streamlit/Gradio) for interactive testing.